jollyblume/MarkingStore/README.md

 ## jollyblume/workflow

+### This component is in heavy development.
+Don't count on anything working.

 ###### This component adds a light weight, multi-tenant Marking Store to symfony/workflow.
 This component is built on **symfony/workflow** and is a different implementation of symfony's *MarkingStoreInterface*